i-e-b/DiskQueue/README.md

 Example
 -------
 Queue on one thread, consume on another; retry some exceptions.

+**Note** this is one queue being shared between two sessions.
+You should not open two queue instances for one storage location at once.

 ```csharp
 IPersistentQueue queue = new PersistentQueue("queue_a");
 var t1 = new Thread(() =>